mangh/Metrology/Docs/UserGuide.md

   // SiemensExt.cs (extension for Siemens.cs)
   public partial struct Siemens { public Ohm Resistance => new(1.0 / Value); }
   ```
-* modify the source code provided with the project template.
+* modify the source code in files provided (as finished) with the project template.

 <br/>